ichord/sketch-divine-proportions/README.md

 ## How-to

+First, select a layer, some layers or no layers.
-Just select the proportion you want.
+Then select the proportion option; They would be drawn within the selection.
-And then you can rotate it and change it's color, border and so on.
+After drawing the shape, you can rotate it and change it's color, border and so on.

 ##Contact